 This is a 6 ft.
-(1.8m) double-leg cable with aluminum snap hooks at each end.
+(1.8m) single-leg cable with snap hook at one end and steel rebar hook at the other end.
 It features the world’s smallest and lightest shock absorber and is built with cable lanyard legs for leading-edge work, foot-level tie-off or applications with abrasive surfaces or environments.
 In addition, the exclusive Hi-10™ Vectran™ energy management materials provide second-to-none abrasion, cut and chemical resistance, and efficient shock absorption.
 More benefits are in the feature section

 Should a fall occur, the lanyard and its unique energy absorbing system will activate stopping the fall and reducing the forces imposed on the user to safe levels.